INTRODUCTION

 THE GUT-IMMUNE SYSTEM CONNECTION

-Your gut isn’t just responsible for digestion—it’s a key player in immune health.
+Your gut isn’t just responsible for digestion.
+It’s a key player in immune health.
 Approximately 70% of the immune system resides in the gut, where immune cells interact with gut bacteria to identify and neutralise harmful invaders.
 A healthy gut microbiome boosts immunity, ensuring your body responds effectively to threats while maintaining balance.

 WHAT ARE PROBIOTICS AND HOW DO THEY WORK?